jupyter/jupyter/docs/source/what_is_jupyter.md

 writing code, running it, and seeing results.
 Languages like Python were also later introduced that offered some unique advantages over older languages.

-For instance, Python is an interpreted language, so it does not need to be compiled (LINK) before it can be run (saving programmers steps and time).
+For instance, Python is an interpreted language, so it does not need to be [compiled](https://en.wikipedia.org/wiki/Compiler) before it can be run (saving programmers steps and time).
 It is also a dynamically-typed language that does not require the programmer to specify the type of their data ahead of time before using it, which can sometimes save time and reduce the complexity of code (particularly for smaller, simpler programs).

 Another programming technique (which is key to the Jupyter notebook-editing programs) is the Read-Eval-Print-Loop (REPL), which allows a programmer to